Fibromyalgia is one of the most common rheumatic disorders in the world behind arthritis.

 Fibromyalgia often been diagnosed if you have 11 out of 18 specific points on the body are painful or tender to pressure.
 Interestingly, many of these tender points are similar to the acupuncture points.

-Acupuncture TCM and Fibromyalgia
+TCM Acupuncture and Fibromyalgia symptoms

 According to the theories of Traditional Chinese Medicine (TCM) and acupuncture, imbalance and blockage of the Qi (vital energy) flow can result in symptoms and signs that reflect a Western diagnosis of fibromyalgia.